Giant gator seen strolling down path in South Florida

 Snaggletooth, making his way up to the front pond!
 He left Big Momma in the back pond to care for her 32 babies with more on the way according to Big Cypress Gallery Adventures.

-OCHOPEE, Fla. - Seeing a huge alligator is scary, but seeing one headed your way is even scarier.
+OCHOPEE, Florida — Seeing a huge alligator is scary, but seeing one headed your way is even scarier.

 Big Cypress Gallery Adventures posted a video on their Facebook Page Wednesday of a gigantic male gator named Snaggletooth seen making his way down a paved path towards a photographer.